msagi/articles/The Unseen Battle - Understanding and Overcoming Struggle/README.md

 Our thinking patterns play a crucial role in shaping our experiences and outcomes, especially when facing challenges.
 They can either empower us or hold us back.
 By recognizing and adjusting these patterns, particularly **the questions we ask ourselves**, we can significantly change our approach to solving problems and overcoming struggles.

-Negative thinking patterns, such as catastrophizing, overgeneralizing, or black-and-white thinking, can (unnecessarily) amplify our struggles.
+Negative thinking patterns, such as catastrophising, overgeneralising, or black-and-white thinking, can (unnecessarily) amplify our struggles.

 Recognizing our thinking patterns is the first step toward changing them.
 Mindfulness and reflection are powerful tools in this process, allowing us to observe our thoughts without judgement and identify patterns that may be contributing to our struggles.

 ## Reflecting on Our Questions

 The questions we ask ourselves in the face of challenges greatly influence our ability to find solutions.
-If we ask disempowering questions like, "Why does this always happen to me?" or "What did I do to deserve this?" and focusing on blame and being a victim, can trap us in a cycle of negativity.
+If we ask disempowering questions like, "Why does this always happen to me?" or "What did I do to deserve this?" and focusing on blame and being a victim can trap us in a cycle of negativity.

 >Changing the questions we ask can shift our perspective and enable us to explore new approaches and solutions.